espressif/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 LED Control
 ===========
+{IDF_TARGET_LEDC_CHAN_NUM:default="8", esp32="16", esp32s2="8", esp32c3="6"}

 :link_to_translation:`zh_CN:[中文]`

 Introduction
 ------------
+The LED control (LEDC) peripheral is primarily designed to control the intensity of LEDs, although it can also be used to generate PWM signals for other purposes.
+It has {IDF_TARGET_LEDC_CHAN_NUM} channels which can generate independent waveforms that can be used, for example, to drive RGB LED devices.

 .. only:: esp32

-    The LED control (LEDC) peripheral is primarily designed to control the intensity of LEDs, although it can also be used to generate PWM signals for other purposes as well.
-It has 16 channels which can generate independent waveforms that can be used, for example, to drive RGB LED devices.

     LEDC channels are divided into two groups of 8 channels each.
 One group of LEDC channels operates in high speed mode.
 This mode is implemented in hardware and offers automatic and glitch-free changing of the PWM duty cycle.
 The other group of channels operate in low speed mode, the PWM duty cycle must be changed by the driver in software.
 Each group of channels is also able to use different clock sources.

-.. only:: esp32s2

-        The LED control (LEDC) peripheral is primarily designed to control the intensity of LEDs, although it can also be used to generate PWM signals for other purposes as well.
-It has 8 channels which can generate independent waveforms that can be used, for example, to drive RGB LED devices.

 The PWM controller can automatically increase or decrease the duty cycle gradually, allowing for fades without any processor interference.